ROCm/rocprofiler-compute/docs/how-to/profile/mode.rst

 Profiling
 =========

-Use the ``omniperf`` executable to acquire all necessary performance monitoring data through analysis of compute workloads.
+Use the ``rocprof-compute`` executable to acquire all necessary performance monitoring data through analysis of compute workloads.

 Profiling with ROCm Compute Profiler yields the following benefits.